 - Living Standard Gap (LSG): signifies an unmet need in a given sector, where the LSG severity score is 3 or higher. - Capacity Gap (CG): signifies that negative and unsustainable coping strategies are used to meet needs.
-Households not categorised as having an LSG may be maintaining their living standards through the use of negative coping strategies. - Pre-existing vulnerabilities: the underlying processes or conditions that influence the degree of the shock and influence exposure, vulnerability or capacity, which could subsequently exacerbate the impact of a crisis on those affected by the vulnerabilities. - Severity: signifies the "intensity" of needs, using a scale that ranges from 1 (minimal/no) to 4+ (extreme+).
+Households not categorised as having an LSG may be maintaining their living standards through the use of negative coping strategies. - Pre-existing vulnerabilities: the underlying processes or conditions that influence the degree of the shock and influence exposure, vulnerability or capacity, which could subsequently exacerbate the impact of a crisis on those affected by the vulnerabilities. - Severity: signifies the "intensity" of needs, using a scale that ranges from 1 (minimal/no) to 4+ (extreme+) - Magbiture: corresponds to the overall number or percentage of households in need.